arez/arez/README.md

 * Support whyRun if config enables it.
 Possibly through Spy interface?

-* Add an Active Observable/Observer/ComputedValue that allows user to supply onActivate, onDeactivate, onStale

 * Update ArezProcessor so that all errors for class are reported rather than just the first one then aborting the build.

 * Introduce a separate type of invariant check that detects bad usage.
 Current invariant checks combine